vmware-tanzu/tanzu-dev-portal/content/guides/python/gs-managing-python-packages.md

 ---
-title:  "Python Like A Pro: Managing Python Project Dependencies"
+title:  "Python Like A Pro: Managing Project Packages"
 featured: true
 sortTitle: "Python Like A Pro - Project Dependencies"
 weight: 2